How to last longer in bed

 The good news is that there are behavioural changes, health tips, and in certain cases, even prescription treatments for premature ejaculation (PE) and erectile dysfunction (ED) that might help you last longer in bed.

 For medical advice and treatment delivered to you, visit our:

 Why can’t I last longer in bed?

 Premature ejaculation (PE) is the most common ejaculation problem and one which affects most men at some point.
 Usually, PE is when you regularly ejaculate within a minute of penetration.
 However, if both parties are happy and fulfilled then there is nothing to worry about.
 On average, men are more likely than women to define an orgasm as ‘premature’.

 Diagnosing PE can be tricky, as one person’s opinion of what counts as ‘premature’ might be different from another’s.
-But doctors usually define PE by 3 factors:
+But doctors usually define PE by three factors:

-- Ejaculation which frequently occurs within 1 minute of penetration
+- Ejaculation which frequently occurs within one minute of penetration

 - Men who have difficulty in controlling ejaculation